kumar-kunal/AlbumView/README.md

 # AlbumView
-Populating song details and album art on grid layout.
+Show song details and album art on grid layout.